Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Problem Formulation

 \subsubsection{Rewards}

 The reward signal of the discounted return (\ref{eq:discounted return}) is defined as

 where

-is the performance index accumulated along action step $h$, and $\Phi(x_h)$ is the same horizon reward function in (\ref{eq: J}).
-Here we have relaxed the terminal constraint function $\Psi=0$ from section \ref{section:Optimal Control} into a reward of the form $c_0\hat\Psi(x_h)^{-1}$ where $\hat\Psi(x_h)$ is a measure of distance from $\Psi(x_h)=0$.
+is the performance index accumulated along action step $h$, and $L(x,u), \Phi(x_h)$ are from (\ref{eq: J}).
+We have relaxed the terminal constraint function $\Psi=0$ from section \ref{section:Optimal Control} as a \updates{reward of the form $C_0\hat\Psi(x_h)$, where $C_0$ is a tunable constant and $\hat\Psi(x_h)$ is an indication of convergence to $\Psi(x_h)=0$.
+A larger value of $\hat\Psi(x_h)$ indicates better convergence to $\Psi(x_h)=0$ and we therefore seek to maximize $\hat\Psi(x_h)$.}